 Homecoming is a special program designed to reconnect alumni with the University.
 The Alumni Relations office, Admissions office and Students Activities Office work together to coordinate, oversee and plan various social events and activities for Homecoming.
 The SGA, social clubs and other student organizations plan and host special social events for alumni, current students and prospective students.
-In the spring the focal event of Homecoming is an Eagles men's and women's basketball game and pre-game activities.
+In the fall the focal event of Homecoming is an Eagles men's football game and pre-game activities.
 Each year Faulkner celebrates specific graduating classes and groups of former students.
 The student body also elects a Homecoming Court and Homecoming King and Queen.
-For more information contact Spenser Cantrell at scantrell@faulkner.edu or Adam Donaldson at adonaldson@faulkner.edu or (334-386-7254).
+For more information contact Spenser Cantrell at scantrell@faulkner.edu or Robin Bradford at rbradford@faulkner.edu or (334-386-7492).